 Prevention and Post-Tear therapy

 Preventing a torn pectoral muscle can sometimes be out of your control.
-Below are some things that you can do to prevent a torn pectoral such as:
+Below are some things that you can do to prevent a chest injury or pectoralis major tear such as:

 - Rest properly after exercising or playing a sport

 - Use proper protection when playing sports such as hockey and football

 If you have already experienced a torn pectoral muscle, then the list below is some of the things to do post-tear.